 - 1. Justice is concerned with pondering questions from an impartial standpoint. - 2.
 The standpoint of genuine impartiality cannot actually be obtained since any view that is eventually taken will neglect certain aspects; however, the impossibility of reaching this standpoint is consistent with some judgments being more impartial than others, and Nietzsche has the highest admiration for individuals who are capable in this regard. - 3.
 Judgments that must be made impartially include judgments about what counts as equivalent in exchanges of objects or services, or in restoration of or retribution for harm, where impartiality is needed to ensure that such transactions are not being bound up tightly with the interests of specific sides.
 What is required is a proportionate assessment of the different aspects of the question. - 4.
 Demands of equality without reference to rank are inconsistent with justice.
 Individuals are of different value, and impartiality will therefore not give them equal weight.
 Instead, Nietzsche favors the language of "rank" over the language of equality.
-It is in virtue of this rejection of equality that Nietzsche's views on justice are highly revisionist vis-à-vis most post-Enlightenment thought on this subject.15 - 5.
+It is in virtue of this rejection of equality that Nietzsche's views on justice are highly revisionist vis-à-vis most post-Enlightenment thought on this subject. - 5.
 Impartiality requires that individuals of the same rank treat one another in certain ways.
-That is, such individuals have duties to one another, - 15.
-For the language of "rank" see also BGE 257, 263; and A 57.
+That is, such individuals have duties to one another, and this includes the duties the higher men have to each other, as we saw in the previous section.

+15. For the language of "rank" see also BGE 257, 263; and A 57.
 BGE 219 explicitly links justice and the maintenance of order of rank.
 In the following passage from BGE 265, Nietzsche makes explicit the connection between comparisons of rank, egoism, and justice: